The ultimate guide to attaching metal tube to a shipping container

 Perpendicular tube clamp

-What can I attach to a shipping container with Domino Clamps using tube clamps?
+What can I attach to a shipping container with Domino Clamps using tube or pipe clamps?

 Our customers use steel tube as a fixing point for a wide range of things.
 Floodlights, CCTV and wireless communications senders and receivers all benefit from being high up, and so are well suited being held in place using our vertical tube clamp set (also known as tube clamp set for vertical tube) which comprises of two tube clamps, with one of them bored through.